WalhoutLab/MERGE/3_FPA/README.md

 Similar to iMAT++, we provide a walkthrough guidance of how to run the FPA analysis on human metabolic model [Recon 2.2](https://pubmed.ncbi.nlm.nih.gov/27358602/).
 The expression profile of human tissues [RNA HPA tissue gene data](https://www.proteinatlas.org/about/download) was used as an example.

 The walkthrough tutorial is in [the same walkthrough file](walkthrough_FPA_generic.m) mentioned above.
 Please check "PART II: THE APPLICATION TO ANY METABOLIC MODEL" in the script for further guidence.
 Users can start with this script to develop FPA analysis for their own model/data.
-We provided instructions covering the same topics in the above demo for generic C. elegans model.
+We provided instructions covering the same topics as in the above demo for generic C. elegans model.